-If you’re contemplating entering the tourism industry and you enjoy dealing with people around the world, purchasing a motel is a fantastic idea.
+If you’re contemplating entering the tourism industry and enjoy dealing with people around the world, purchasing a motel is a fantastic idea.
 You can enjoy the dual benefits of having onsite accommodation in a highly social environment whilst running a profitable business.

 However, understanding all options and their associated pros and cons is critical before you make a decision.
-That’s where trusted motel accountants like the team at Lotus Smart come in, providing advice and accounting for motels & short term accommodation.
+That’s where trusted motel accountants like the team at Lotus Smart come in, providing advice and accounting for motels & short-term accommodation.

 As most motels come with onsite accommodation, buying a motel is also a lifestyle choice for many in the industry.
-You can save money in terms of paying a mortgage for your residence and also save on living costs such as electricity, gas, food and laundry.
+You can save money in terms of paying a mortgage for your residence and also save on living costs such as electricity, gas, food, and laundry.

 While there are many ways you can invest in a motel business, the following are among the most popular options.

 Under this option, you are essentially renting the building and running the business on it.
-The purchase price of a leasehold motel includes the cost of business including goodwill, plant and equipment, fixtures, furniture, customer list, business process, etc. You pay rent to the free hold owner as if you were renting a house and you will have the right to run the business.
+The purchase price of a leasehold motel includes the cost of business including goodwill, plant and equipment, fixtures, furniture, customer list, business process, etc. You pay rent to the freehold owner as if you were renting a house and you will have the right to run the business.
 Any surplus left after paying rent and other operating expenses will be yours.

 Under the freehold motel option, you buy the land and building, but someone else will run the business on your property.
 As a landlord, you will be entitled to a fixed rental income, but the profit from the business goes to the leasehold owner.

 The benefit of this model is that you can get a fixed income without worrying about the hassle of running the business.
 This is the best way to earn passive income, as the rental return from a motel can range between 8-10%.
-On top of a higher return on your investment, you can also reap the benefit of capital gain when you eventually decide to sell.
+On top of a higher return on your investment, you can also reap the benefit of the capital gain when you eventually decide to sell.

-The actual rate of return depends upon factors such as the turnover of the business, size of the motel, location, complexity of operation, etc. You need to closely analyse each of these factors before making a decision to buy a freehold motel.
+The actual rate of return depends upon factors such as the turnover of the business, size of the motel, location, complexity of the operation, etc. You need to closely analyze each of these factors before making a decision to buy a freehold motel.
 This is an area where our accountants can provide invaluable assistance.
-The purchase price of a freehold motel can depend upon the potential for expansion, size of the land, condition of rooms, age of the building, etc. A motel built recently will have greater demand than an older motel.
-Buying a recently built motel can also help you to minimise tax, as you can claim higher depreciation on the plant, equipment, furniture and fixtures installed recently.
+The purchase price of a freehold motel can depend upon the potential for expansion, the size of the land, the condition of rooms, the age of the building, etc. A motel built recently will have greater demand than an older motel.
+Buying a recently built motel can also help you to minimize tax, as you can claim higher depreciation on the plant, equipment, furniture, and fixtures installed recently.
 More importantly, the ongoing maintenance costs for a newer motel will be lower.

 The investment level will be relatively higher, as you need to invest in the property as well as the business.